Step 4: Full View

 Should Engineer A treat the duty of non-misrepresentation as extending to Engineer C's professional position, refraining from characterizing Engineer C as an active competing buyer without her knowledge or consent, or may Engineer A invoke Engineer C's prior interest without regard to the independent collegial duty owed to Engineer C as a fellow professional?

-Refrain from Invoking Engineer C's Position Board's choice Treat the duty of non-misrepresentation as extending to Engineer C's professional position and refrain entirely from characterizing Engineer C, or her firm, as an active or interested competing buyer, recognizing that doing so without her knowledge or consent and contrary to her actual current position constitutes an unauthorized and potentially reputation-affecting use of her professional status.
+O1 Treat the duty of non-misrepresentation as extending to Engineer C's professional position and refrain entirely from characterizing Engineer C, or her firm, as an active or interested competing buyer, recognizing that doing so without her knowledge or consent and contrary to her actual current position constitutes an unauthorized and potentially reputation-affecting use of her professional status.
+Board's choice

 The Third-Party Engineer Negotiation Status Non-Misrepresentation Constraint prohibits a licensed professional engineer from misrepresenting the current professional status or interest of another engineer in a business negotiation, establishing that exploiting a third party's prior expressed interest after that interest has been definitively withdrawn constitutes both a deception of the counterparty and an unauthorized use of the third-party engineer's professional status.
 The Negotiation Counterparty Material Harm Awareness Heightened Honesty Obligation elevates the ethical weight of honesty when statements have the potential to cause material harm to interested parties.
 The NSPE Code's prohibition on promoting one's own interest at the expense of the dignity and integrity of the profession and the general obligation to treat colleagues with honesty and respect impose an independent duty not to misrepresent a fellow engineer's professional stance without her consent.